 The way our baby falls asleep initially creates an imprint and expectation for sleep.
 When I’m consulting with my one-on-one clients we first focus on assisting a baby to learn the art of self-settling, before looking at any opportunity to learn re-settling as this sets the expectation up at the beginning of sleep rather than starting on the back foot with resettling.

 If we can give our babies more than one method of settling to sleep in their sleep tool kit, it makes sleep associations more sustainable long-term.
 This may look like feeding, rocking or holding to sleep one nap, but bub self-settling in the cot for another nap and at bedtime.
 80/20 is the rule of flexibility and consistency.

 This also means we don’t have to be home for all naps and can achieve sleep on the go too.
 No-one wants their baby to only know how to sleep at home, in a dark room with white noise.

-You’re probably wondering about the role of dummies as a sleep association?
+Role of dummies as a sleep association

 Depending on your baby’s age and stage, the dummy can play a significant role in your baby or toddler’s sleep also.

 For newborns, a dummy can be extremely helpful and won’t necessarily impact their ability to fall asleep or sleep longer stretches when it falls out between sleep cycles, especially overnight as their sleep cycles are immature and they spend time 50/50 light and deep sleep.

 This often changes around 3 or 4 months of age and can begin to provide sleep challenges if the dummy falls out frequently and requires replacement when they can’t yet physically do it themselves.
 For more information on the pros and cons of dummies and to see how it may be impacting your little one’s sleep – read the Dummy Dilemma blog